payamv3/Clustering-books-based-on-annual-sales/README.md

 # Clustering-books-based-on-annual-sales
-'Portenghal' is a publisher of children's books in Iran.
+'Porteghal' is a publisher of children's books in Iran.
 They were looking to find specific patterns of behavior for their titles over a course of 5 years.
 I clustered Porteghal titles based on sales performance in order to determine whether there is a general “sales behavior” that can be utilized for automated price recommendation, determining the size of print orders, etc.
 ## Project Brief, Operation and Results:

 ### Objective: